John Cooke (footballer, born 1942)

-Edward John Cooke (born 18 March 1942) is an English former football goalkeeper who was a member of non-league Macclesfield Town's highly successful team of the late 1960s and early 1970s.
-He previously played in the Football League for Port Vale, and later represented Altrincham, Chorley and Morecambe.
+Edward John Cooke (born 18 March 1942) is an English former football goalkeeper who was a member of non-League Macclesfield Town's highly successful team of the late 1960s and early 1970s.
+He previously played in the Football League for Port Vale and later represented Altrincham, Chorley and Morecambe.

 Career

 Cooke passed through the Port Vale youth team to sign professional forms under manager Norman Low in June 1960.
 He was only ever utilized as an emergency keeper when Ken Hancock was injured, and after just seven Third Division appearances in almost four years he was given a free transfer away from Vale Park in May 1964 by manager Freddie Steele.

 He was taken to Macclesfield Town by manager Albert Leake, a former half-back at Port Vale.
-He held his place in the reserves before he made the first team goalkeeping position his own from the 1965–66 season.
+He held his place in the reserves before he made the first-team goalkeeping position his own from the 1965–66 season.
 From then on Macclesfield went on to win the Cheshire County League in 1967–68, the Northern Premier League in 1968–69 and 1969–70; and also lifted the FA Trophy at Wembley in 1970, the Cheshire Senior Cup in 1969, and the Cheshire League Challenge Cup in 1967.
-Cooke was also the goalkeeper for Macclesfield's Third Round FA Cup tie with Bobby Robson's Fulham at Craven Cottage on 27 January 1968.
+Cooke was also the goalkeeper for Macclesfield's third round FA Cup tie with Bobby Robson's Fulham at Craven Cottage on 27 January 1968.

-He later played for Altrincham, Chorley and Morecambe, and after retiring he ran a plastering and construction business before becoming contracts manager for Shimizu Europe Limited.
+He went on to be signed by Altrincham as cover for Willie Mailey.
+He later played for Chorley and Morecambe.
+After retiring, he ran a plastering and construction business before becoming contracts manager for Shimizu Europe Limited.